Right to Constitutional remedies under the Constitution of India

 3. Abuse of jurisdiction

-Error of law apparent on the face of record cannot be overlooked by the courts as it is an insult to the legal system.
+An error of law apparent on the face of the record cannot be overlooked by the courts as it is an insult to the legal system.

-The writ of prohibition is issued by the court exercising the power and authorities from continuing the proceedings as basically such authority has no power or jurisdiction to decide the case.
+The writ of prohibition is issued by the court exercising the power and authority to continue the proceedings as basically, such authority has no power or jurisdiction to decide the case.

 Prohibition is an extraordinary legal writ of a preventive nature.
 The basic doctrine is that “Precaution is better than cure”.
 The writ of prohibition restrains the inferior court from exercising jurisdiction not vested in it by law.
 The writ of prohibition is implied for both excess and absence of jurisdiction.

 Both the writs look alike, but there is a big difference between the two depending on the stage in which they are issued.
-If a statuatory authority raises a dispute over which it has no jurisdiction and decides the matter, the other party can approach the high court on the ground of absence of jurisdiction through a petition of writ of certiorari.
+If a statutory authority raises a dispute over which it has no jurisdiction and decides the matter, the other party can approach the high court on the grounds of absence of jurisdiction through a petition of writ of certiorari.

 Quo-warranto means “by what warrant or authority”.
 Quo-warranto writ is issued against the public occupying the public seat without any qualification for appointment.
 It is issued to prevent the authority or candidate from discharging the functions of public office